kubeedge/website/content/en/docs/setup/local.md

 The `token` is what above step get.

-please refer to [configuration for edge](../config#configuration-edge-side-kubeedge-worker-node) for details.
+Please refer to [configuration for edge](../config#configuration-edge-side-kubeedge-worker-node) for details.

 ### Run